oswee/oswee/infra/terraform/project/base/modules/storage/README.md

-# Base
+# Storage

-Base configuration for bootstrapping infrastructure.
+Just a single pool.